 Woman charged in Louvre crown jewels heist appears before judge, reports say

-A woman arrested this week along with four other suspects over the unprecedented jewel heist at the Louvre on Saturday appeared before a judge who will decide whether to detain her, according to French media.
+A woman arrested this week along with four other suspects over the unprecedented jewel heist at the Louvre appeared Saturday before a judge who will decide whether to detain her, according to French media.

 She has been charged with complicity in organized theft and criminal conspiracy with a view to committing a crime.